-- substantial changes in fuel costs because these would be incorporated into the cost index with a time lag there may be a need for interim price changes.
-The NSW pricing regulator, IPART, reviews fuel costs at six month intervals; - changes in regulatory arrangements, such as vehicle specifications; and - changes in taxation arrangements, such as a change in the level of GST.
+- changes in regulatory arrangements, such as vehicle specifications; and - changes in taxation arrangements, such as a change in the level of GST.
 In most instances, this type of change is known and can be incorporated into earlier pricing determinations.
-This would involve a straight forward adjustment to the cost index.37
+This would involve a straight forward adjustment to the cost index.